If you’re lonely when you’re alone, you’re in bad company.

 ~ Henry David Thoreau

 Some people hate to be alone.
 Some people literally can’t be alone.
 I am not that person.
 I love being alone.
-I love where my mind travels; I love the creativity that gains the courage to reveal itself to an audience of one (special note: alcohol triples the sober amount of creativity and revelation); I love not talking; I love being the only one I have to let down.
+I love where my mind travels.
+I love the creativity that gains the courage to reveal itself to an audience of one.
+I love not talking.
+I love being the only one I have to let down.

 But there is being alone in private, and there is being alone in public, two very different things.